SharmaAayush/Pokemon-Trivia/README.md

 # PokemonTrivia

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0. <br>
-It is the solution to the Challange 1 - Front End Challenge - Pokemon Trivia.
+It is the solution to the Challange 1 - Front End Challenge - Pokemon Trivia. <br>
-There are two tabs in the navbar when this project is viewd on the browser - Basic Table, and Pretty Look.
+There are two tabs in the navbar when this project is viewd on the browser - Basic Table, and Pretty Look. <br>
-Basic Table tab presents the required solution in a simple table.
+Basic Table tab presents the required solution in a simple table. <br>
-Pretty Look tab shows the solution with a better and more appealing style.
+Pretty Look tab shows the solution with a better and more appealing style. <br>

 ## Libraries and Frameworks used